 All new fish tanks must undergo the highly-involving nitrogen cycle.
 Although there is no means through which you can immediately establish a required and balanced nitrogen cycle in an aquarium, there are several ways to do so, but all will need time.

-This method is more familiar with both beginners and experienced fish keepers.
+This method is more familiar to both beginners and experienced fish keepers.
 Many fish keepers will not observe an empty aquarium for weeks or even months, hoping that some useful bacteria are thriving.
 To help you get started, this is what you should do:

 When starting a new fish tank, begin with a limited fish population.
 The most recommended option is stoking a single fish per 10-gallon water tank.
 Check your stocking list, and select only the strongest and lasting species among them.